Today we are talking about Atopic Dermatitis and Its Treatment, if you ever wondered about this type of eczema, this article is for you!

 - Atopic dermatitis, which can occur at any age and is a common form of eczema that causes inflammation, dryness, and itchy skin.

-- Discoid eczema, which affects small patches of the skin, making them itchy.
+- Discoid eczema, affects small patches of the skin, making itchy.

-- Contact dermatitis that occurs due to environmental causes.
+- Contact dermatitis occurs due to environmental causes.